Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

 ## What is a Components Enumerator?

-A **Components Enumerator** is a **Device Update Agent Extension** that provides information about every **component** that you need to OTA update via a host device's IoT Hub connection.
+A **Components Enumerator** is a **Device Update Agent Extension** that provides information about every **component** that you need to over-the-air update via a host device's IoT Hub connection.

 The Device Update Agent is device and component agnostic.
-By itself, Device Update Agent doesn't know anything about components that resides or are connected to a host device at the time of the update.
+By itself, Device Update Agent doesn't know anything about components that resides on or are connected to a host device at the time of the update.

-To enable Proxy Updates, Device Builder must identify all update-able components on the device and assign a unique name to each component.
-So that an Update Content Handler can install and apply the update to the correct component(s).
+To enable Proxy Updates, device builders must identify all updateable components on the device and assign a unique name to each component.
+After doing this the Update Content Handler can install and apply the update to the correct component(s).

 #### Figure 2 - Proxy Update Flow Diagram

 ![Contoso Virtual-Vacuum Update Flow](../contoso-component-enumerator/assets/contoso-virtual-vacuum-update-flow.svg)

-- **Device Builder**
+- **Device Builder reponsobilities**
   - Design and build the device.
   - Integrate Device Update Agent and its dependencies.
   - Implement device-specific **Component Enumerator Extension** and register with DU Agent.
   - The **Components Enumerator** leverage components information from a component inventory or configuration file.
 Then augment static (DU required) component data with the dynamic data (e.g., firmware version, connection status, hardware id, etc.)
-  - Create a Bundle Update containing one or more Leaf Updates that target one or more components on (or connected to) the device.
+  - Create a Proxy Update containing one or more Child Updates that target one or more components on (or connected to) the device.
   - Sent the update to their Solution Operator
 - **Solution Operator**
-  - Import the update to Azure Device Update Service
+  - Import the update (and manifest) to the Device Update Service
   - Deploy the update to a group of devices
 - **Device Update Agent**
-  - Received update information from Azure IoT Hub (via Device Twin or Module Twin)
+  - Receives update information from Azure IoT Hub (via Device Twin or Module Twin)
-  - Invoke **Proxy Update Handler** to process the Proxy Update intended for one or more components on the device
+  - Invokes **Proxy Update Handler** to process the Proxy Update intended for one or more components on the device
-    - For each Leaf Update (in this example, there're 2 updates, `host-fw-1.1` and `motors-fw-1.1`), **Proxy Update Handler** invoke **Leaf Update Handler** to enumerate all components that matching the **Compatibilites** properties specified in Leaf Update Manifest file, then download, install and apply Leaf Update to all targetted components.
+    - For each Child Update (in this example, there're 2 updates, `host-fw-1.1` and `motors-fw-1.1`), **Proxy Update Handler** invokes **Child Update Handler** to enumerate all components that match the **Compatibilites** properties specified in Child Update Manifest file.
+Next the handler downloads, installs and applies the Child Update to all targetted components.
-    - To get the matching components, the Leaf Update will call a `SelectComponents` API provided by the **Components Enumerator**. <br/>**Note:** If there is no matching components, the Leaf Update will be skipped.
+    - To get the matching components, the Child Update will call a `SelectComponents` API provided by the **Components Enumerator**. <br/>**Note:** If there is no matching components, the Child Update will be skipped.
-  - Collect all update results from Proxy and Leaf Update(s) and report to the Azure IoT Hub.
+  - Collects all update results from Proxy and Child Update(s) and report to the Azure IoT Hub.
 - **Bundle Update Handler**
   - An extension that implements Proxy Update workflow.
   - Only support a child (leaf) update of type `microsoft/components:1` (required Leaf Update Handler)
   - See [Bundle Update Handler](../../../../content_handlers/bundle_update_handler/README.md) for more information.
-- **Leaf Update Handler**
+- **Child Update Handler**
   - An extension that implements Leaf Update workflow.
   - Iterate through a list of **instances of component** that are compatible with the **Leaf Update** content.
   - Perform a set of tasks, called **InstallItems** as specified in an `instruction file`.
 These tasks can be any custom actions, such as perform the pre-install tasks, invoke the updater installer, perform the post-install tasks, etc.<br/> **Note:** associated Handler(s) must be implemented and registered on the device in order to perform those tasks.